White Noise for Focus

 Focus with ADHD

-If you have ADHD: Experiment with different noise colors and volumes.
-Many find it transformative; others notice no benefit.
-Start with pink noise at moderate volume.
+If you have ADHD: try different noise colors and volumes over a few sessions.
+Many people find it genuinely useful; others notice no benefit.
+Start with pink noise at a moderate volume.
+This is general information, not medical advice.

 • Find your volume: Start quiet and increase until distractions fade.
 Too loud is counterproductive.